 3. Vitamin E.

 Papaya contains papain, an enzyme that helps exfoliate the skin.
-Papaya also contains a large amount of vitamins C and E, which makes this fruit ideal for reducing discoloration.
+Papaya also contains many vitamins C and E, which makes this fruit ideal for reducing discoloration.

-Here are two ways for dark patches on skin to use this super food:
+Here are two ways for dark patches on the skin to use this superfood:

-1.Try to apply a small piece of the fetus to the affected area twice a day for 20-30 minutes.
+1.Try to apply a small fetus piece to the affected area twice a day for 20-30 minutes.

 2.Mix papaya in mask paste and apply for 30 minutes.